rkapr/UMAMI/README.md

 - [ ] Motif analysis
 - [ ] Chromosome map
 - [ ] Synteny analysis?
+- [ ] No flanking regions were selected for phylogenetic analysis, ReDo with 5kb or 2kb?

 Aditya:
 - [ ] Literature survey for introduction